suhank/zea-engine/docs/api/Math/Xfo.md

 <a name="Xfo+transformVec3"></a>

 ### transformVec3
-Tranforms Xfo object using a `Vec3` object.
+Transforms Xfo object using a `Vec3` object.
 First scaling it, then rotating and finally adding the result to current translation object.

 **Returns**: <code>Vec3</code> - - The return value.